wabbit-corp/kappa/Spec.md

 let a = p.x       -- 1
 let b = p.y       -- 2
 ```

+Well-formedness:

+* In a record value `(f1 = e1, f2 = e2, ...)`, each expression `ei` may refer only to fields that are earlier in the written order.
+* References to later fields in the same record literal are a compile-time error.

 Record values are order-insensitive.
 Field order in a record literal does not affect its meaning.